 If service work is needed on any FOX shocks, the shock will have to be removed and sent to FOX or any FOX distributor for any service work.
-For FOX shock information, visit www.ridefox.com.
+For FOX shock information log on to www.ridefox.com or call FOX at 1-800-369-7469.